What Is Liner Hanger System?

 - Complete oil and gas wells with less weight landed on the wellhead.

 - Provide improved cement jobs.

 - Good economics – cheaper to suspend casing from the bottom of an existing liner than to run casing to surface.
-Also prevents casing from buckling under its own weight if set on bottom.
+Also prevents the casing from buckling under its own weight if set on the bottom.